rexa302/efficient-kan/README.md

 However, all activation functions are linear combination of a fixed set of basis functions which are B-splines; given that, we can reformulate the computation as activate the input with different basis functions and then combine them linearly.
 This reformulation can significantly reduce the memory cost and make the computation a straightforward matrix multiplication, and works with both forward and backward pass naturally.

-The problem is in the **sparsification** which is claimed to be critical to KAN's interpretability.
+The problem is in the **sparsification** which is claimed to to KAN's interpretability.
 The authors proposed a L1 regularization defined on the input samples, which requires non-linear operations on the `(batch_size, out_features, in_features)` tensor, and is thus not compatible with the reformulation.
 I instead replace the L1 regularization with a L1 regularization on the weights, which is more common in neural networks and is compatible with the reformulation.
 The author's implementation indeed include this kind of regularization alongside the one described in the paper as well, so I think it might help.